JOIN OUR CLUB

 The club’s modular layout consists of 4′ modules that can be connected in a wide variety of configurations.
 The layout has 2 operating loops, a great variety of accessories and scenery and can be as small as 14′ x 14′ and as large as 24 ‘ x 44’.
 The layout is set-up and operated at 8 to 10 commercial train shows per year as well as Johns Hopkins Hospitals, B&O Museum, and other community service events.

 The club has passed a requirement for annual dues.
 The dues are set for $25 for all members over 18 years of age.
 Spouses and youth under 18 are free.
 New perspective members will have a six month grace period prior to the requirement to pay a prorated amount.
-The dues are payable on May 1, 2016 to BAAFC, Inc. and are to be sent to Sharon Russell, 4146 U Way, Havre De Grace, MD 21078.
-Dues will be payable annually on May 1st.
+The dues are payable on April 1 to the BAAFC, Inc. and are to be sent to Sharon Russell, 4146 U Way, Havre De Grace, MD 21078.
+Dues will be payable annually on April 1st.

 Join the Club